jordimarimon/ts-ast-parser/CONTRIBUTING.md

 You can optionally specify the path (or part of it) from where to search and execute test files:

     npm run test -- <test-file-path>

-The following example will execute all tests related to functions:

-    npm run test -- function